 The Chimney Rock Vista Hike at Tioga State Forest in Cedar Run, Pennsylvania is a strenuous 5-mile out-and-back hike that leads to the top of Cedar Mountain and out to a stunning view point called Chimney Rock Vista.
 This hike also includes several other views along with a few waterfalls and is a great day hike in the Pennsylvania Grand Canyon.

 This hike follow two named trails: Bull Run Trail (yellow blazes), Chimney Rock Trail (yellow blazes).
-The Chimney Rock Trail is not labeled on the state forest map and is often missing from some OpenStreetMap providers, like Mapbox.

 This hike begins along PA Route 414 in Cedar Run and heads up the Bull Run Trail to start.
 This trail, despite the elevation grade shown in the chart, is much steeper than it looks.
 The trail immediately starts off steep, but has very few spots where the elevation grade levels out, if at all.